Biswajit20035/PS-2025-S8-Biswajit/README.md

 $$i_5= -4+1+2=-1$$

 The circuit below shows a delicate device that is modeled by a 90-Ω equivalent resistance.
 The device requires a current of 1 mA to operate properly.A 1.5mA fuse is inserted in series with the device to protect it from overheating.
-The resistance of the fuse is 10 Ω. Without the shunt resistance \(R_x\) ,the source would deliver 5 mA to the device, causing the fuse to blow.
-Inserting a shunt resistor \(R_x\) diverts a portion of the available source current around the fuse and device.
-Select a value of \(R_x\) so only 1 mA is delivered to the device.
+The resistance of the fuse is 10 Ω. Without the shunt resistance (R<sub>X</sub>) ,the source would deliver 5 mA to the device, causing the fuse to blow.
+Inserting a shunt resistor (R<sub>X</sub>) diverts a portion of the available source current around the fuse and device.
+Select a value of (R<sub>X</sub>) so only 1 mA is delivered to the device.
 Answer :

 <p align="center">